Pre-Health & CLAS Biology/Botany and Zoology Major Advising

 - Incoming freshman or transfer students: must first attend Preview, meet with your college or major advisor and watch the Pre-Health 101 workshop.
-At this time due to volume, we are only able to advise our current undergraduate students.
-Please note if you are a student in CALS, Honors, Pre-Pharmacy major, UF Alumni or Non-traditional or a Pre-Health Post Bacc. program student you have a designated Pre-Health advisor and their information is in the drop-down below under Who Is My Pre-Health Advisor?
-We reserve our appointments for students in CLAS or who do not have a designated Pre-health advisor.
+Please note if you are a student in Honors, Pre-Pharmacy major, UF Alumni or Non-traditional or a Pre-Health Post Bacc. program student you have a designated Pre-Health advisor, and their information is in the drop-down below under Who Is My Pre-Health Advisor?

-- We will advise Pre-Health and/or CLAS Biology/Botany and Zoology students via in-person or remote Zoom appointments only through Summer and Fall 2022.
+- We will advise UF Pre-Health and/or CLAS Biology/Botany and Zoology students via in-person or remote Zoom appointments through Summer and Fall 2023.
 Schedule an advising appointment by taking a quick Qualtrics survey.

 - If you are scheduling a Pre-Health Appointment: Download and complete pages 1 and 2 of your Pre-health Action plan.
 We do not expect it to be completed, but we want a rough draft.
 Utilize catalog.ufl.edu > Programs and majors > model semester plans and the model semester plans for your health professions under the PH Resources page or the Profession tiles located below.
 Please bring your pre-health resume and/or Pre-Health action plan to each appointment in which you wish to discuss your competitiveness or semester plans.

 - Pre-health Quick Advising (one or two questions related to pre-health, not college or major holds) will occur through Summer and Fall 2023.
 You can join the Zoom chats on Wednesdays from 10:00 a.m. to 12:00 p.m. by utilizing the information below: